 When the Argus System is sold without the Genome BuilderTM software, total arrangement consideration is recognized as revenue when the System is delivered to the customer.
 Ancillary performance obligations, including installation, limited customer training and limited consumables, are considered inconsequential and are combined with the Argus System as one unit of accounting.
 When the Argus System is sold with the Genome Builder software in a multiple-element arrangement, total arrangement consideration is allocated to the Argus System and to the Genome Builder software (considered multiple elements) based on their relative selling prices.
 Selling prices are determined based on sales of similar systems to similar customers and, where no sales have occurred, on management's best estimate of the expected selling price relative to similar products.
-Revenue related to the Argus System is recognized when it is delivered to the customer.
+Revenue related to the Argus System is recognized when it is delivered to the customer; revenue for the Genome Builder software is recognized when it is delivered to the customer.
 Revenue is recognized for Genome Builder software and for consumables, when sold on a standalone basis, upon delivery to the customer.